 The programme has competitions open to businesses and organisations of all sizes and from all corners of the technology sector, but some are open exclusively to SMEs.
 Recipients of Innovate UK grants have seen higher employment and turnover and a better success rate than comparable businesses without the same funding.

 The full list of open competitions can be found on the Innovate UK website.

-Supporting research and innovation all over Europe, this massive EU fund has a dedicated SME Instrument through which small businesses can receive funding for innovative projects with high potential.
+Supporting research and innovation all over Europe, this massive EU fund has a dedicated SME Instrument through which small business can receive funding for innovative projects with high potential.
 Businesses involved in ground-breaking research or new technologies, or responding to challenges such as climate change and food security, can access the €3 million set aside for the SME Instrument over the period 2014-2020.

 Applications by UK organisations will be made via a National Contact Point – usually a government agency or organisation.
 One of Horizon 2020’s aims is to foster links between EU nations, so some funding is conditional on forming partnerships with businesses overseas.

 However, you may have a limited window in which to take full advantage of this particular fund – although projects will not be affected until the UK has officially left the EU, the policy after this point remains uncertain.